Datta Meghe Institute B.com Admissions 2025

-CMA Foundation Syllabus 2023 - The Institute of Cost Accountants of India (ICMAI) provides the syllabus of CMA Foundation on its official website - icmai.in.
-Candidates registered for the exam should refer to the official syllabus before starting their preparation.
-ICMAI has released the CMA Foundation 2023 syllabus which will come in effect from June 2023 term.
-CMA Foundation exam under 2016 syllabus will continue till December 2023 term.
-Candidates seeking conversion from old syllabus to new syllabus need to pay Rs.
-250 for conversion.
-Details related to the papers covered, topics and subtopics included are mentioned under the syllabus of CMA Foundation 2023.
+The Institute of Cost Accountants of India (ICMAI) prescribes the syllabus of CMA Foundation on its official website - icmai.in.
+Candidates planning to appear for the upcoming June 2025 exam should refer to the official syllabus before starting their preparation.
+ICMAI earlier released the CMA Foundation 2022 syllabus which was applicable for June 2024 term.
+CMA Foundation exam under 2016 syllabus has been discontinued.
+Details related to the papers covered, topics and subtopics included are mentioned under the syllabus of CMA Foundation 2025.
 As per the exam dates, ICMAI conducts the CMA Foundation exam twice every year - once in June and then in December.

-CMA Foundation syllabus 2022 and syllabus 2016 both have been discussed in this article.
-Read the complete article to know more about CMA Foundation syllabus 2023 December session, topics covered and other related information.
+The ICMAI Foundation syllabus 2022 has been discussed in this article.
+Read the complete article to know more about CMA Foundation syllabus 2025 June session, topics covered and other related information.

 Subjects | Marks |